decentraland/schemas/report/schemas.api.md

 // src/dapps/sale.ts:18:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/sale.ts:19:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/sale.ts:42:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
+// src/platform/entity.ts:37:3 - (ae-incompatible-release-tags) The symbol "metadata" is marked as @public, but its signature references "Profile" which is marked as @alpha
+// src/platform/entity.ts:37:3 - (ae-incompatible-release-tags) The symbol "metadata" is marked as @public, but its signature references "Scene" which is marked as @alpha
+// src/platform/entity.ts:37:3 - (ae-incompatible-release-tags) The symbol "metadata" is marked as @public, but its signature references "Wearable" which is marked as @alpha
+// src/platform/entity.ts:37:3 - (ae-incompatible-release-tags) The symbol "metadata" is marked as @public, but its signature references "Emote" which is marked as @alpha
 // src/platform/item/emote/adr74/emote-data-adr74.ts:11:3 - (ae-incompatible-release-tags) The symbol "representations" is marked as @public, but its signature references "EmoteRepresentationADR74" which is marked as @alpha
 // src/platform/item/third-party-props.ts:10:3 - (ae-incompatible-release-tags) The symbol "merkleProof" is marked as @public, but its signature references "MerkleProof" which is marked as @alpha
 // src/platform/scene/spawn-point.ts:10:3 - (ae-forgotten-export) The symbol "SinglePosition" needs to be exported by the entry point index.d.ts